How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 RGB Backlit keyboards drain the battery faster

-While a backlit keyboard is less common in a normal laptop, the game variety often implements bright lighting underneath their keyboards to find specific keys easier and improve your experience.
+While a backlit keyboard is less common in a normal laptop, the game variety often implements bright lighting underneath their keyboards to find specific keys more easily and improve your experience.

 Naturally, this high-powered lighting will drain your battery significantly.